artsy/artsy.github.io/source/_posts/2012-10-09-how-to-run-rspec-test-suites-in-parallel-with-jenkins-ci-build-flow.markdown

 git push origin -f $GIT_BRANCH:$GIT_BRANCH\-ci
 ```

-Note that we cannot combine this task with `master-prequel` because we have to make sure the branch creation runs once under the entire flow, while `master-prequel` can be run multiple times, once per check-in.
+Note that we cannot combine this task with `master-prequel`, because we have to make sure the branch creation runs once under the entire flow, while `master-prequel` can be run multiple times, once per check-in.
+Otherwise the `master-ci` branch could get updated before a `master-ci-task` runs from a previous flow execution.

 master-ci-task
 --------------

-A parametarized build that accepts a `tasks` parameter that the flow will pass in.
+A parameterized build that accepts a `tasks` parameter that the flow will pass in.

 Change the default branch specifier to `master-ci` and execute the following shell script.